-Fleas are parasitic insects of the order Siphonaptera with more than 2,000 species recognized all over the world.
-Most household flea infestations are usually caused by dog flea (Ctenocephalides felis), cat flea (Ctenocephalides canis), human or rat flea.
+Fleas are parasitic insects of the order Siphonaptera with more than 2,000 species recognised all over the world.
+Most household flea infestations are usually caused by dog fleas (Ctenocephalides felis), cat fleas (Ctenocephalides canis), and human or rat fleas.
 Cases of bad rodent infestations might also cause a flea infestation.

 - What Does a Flea Look Like?

 - What Do Fleas Eat?

 - What are the Signs of Flea Infestation?

 - Are Fleas a Health Hazard?